By Alanna Hilbink

 Addiction is a mental health issue like depression, anxiety and bipolar disorder.
 When you’re in it, a happy and healthy life may seem far away.
 What do you do without drugs or alcohol?
 How do you go to work, hang out with friends and interact with others?
 How do you interact with yourself?
 Before you let your fears keep you from a drug-free life, lets address them.

 You’ve probably been here or at least close to here before: ready and determined to quit.
 You may have even talked to family or called a therapist or treatment program.
 You may have attempted to quit on your own, but then you changed your mind or relapsed.
 So why will this time be any different?
 How do you stay in the mindset you’re in right now, aware of just how sick and tired you are of this addicted life?

 Ambivalence about recovery is common, but it doesn’t have to set you back.
 A variety of specific therapies can help you keep moving forward.
 For example, talk with your therapist or treatment team about Motivational Interviewing.
 This, and similar practices help you plan your own personal goals and create a healthy mindset for recovery.

-According to a study in the British Journal of General Practice, “Motivational Interviewing is a particular way of helping clients recognise and do something about their current or potential problems.
-It is viewed as being particularly useful for clients who are reluctant to change or who are ambivalent about changing their behaviour … The overall goal is to increase the client’s intrinsic motivation so that change arises from within rather than being imposed from without.”2
+According to a study in the British Journal of General Practice, “Motivational Interviewing is a particular way of helping clients recognize and do something about their current or potential problems.
+It is viewed as being particularly useful for clients who are reluctant to change or who are ambivalent about changing their behavior … The overall goal is to increase the client’s intrinsic motivation so that change arises from within rather than being imposed from without.”2

 Motivational Interviewing is an empowering mode of therapy that focuses on one’s internal desire to get well, and it’s just one of many options you have when it comes to staying focused and determined in your recovery.